 Please DO NOT hand over your layering (clothes) to mobile volunteers along the course of any race.

-All information is required on the Deposit Bag for identification purposes when the bags are deposited at the starting line.
+All information is required on the bags being deposited at the starting line for identification purposes.

 Individuals can collect their belongings from the Marathon Hub after Race Day between 8.30 am and 2 pm until 20th Sept 2018, if not collected at the finish point on race day.